Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Zambujal AheadZambujal Ahead

-It is about a 3.5 km walk from Rabaçal to Zambuja, and you arrive at the south of town after 12.1 kilometers total.
-We saw no cafés along the Way in Zambujal, so we were glad we took the detour into Rabaçal.
+It is about a 3.2 km walk from Rabaçal to Zambuja, and you arrive at the south of town after 12.2 kilometers total.

 Signpost Welcomes You to the Rua de SantiagoSignpost Welcomes You to the Rua de Santiago